Creating Processes

 This is where you specify what happens when the rule criteria are met.
 To add a rule action:

 1. Select the caret to the right of the Rule Actions list on the right-hand side of the Rule Criteria page to add actions to your rule, as well as any required settings.
-If you're an email or notification action, the settings for controlling recipients will appear once the Rule Action record has been saved.
+If an email or notification action, the settings for controlling recipients will appear once the Rule Action record has been saved.

 2. On the New Rule Action screen, click the Type drop-down menu and select from the following action types: